View free policies procedures examples from all manuals. No obligation, no credit card!

 Read more about your business’ return on investment;

 Working capital is the money it takes to run your business on a daily, weekly, and monthly basis.
 It is the money used to pay your suppliers for materials and the money needed to pay for the goods and services (i.e. inventory and payroll) you have used while you wait for your customers to pay you.

 Read more about working capital and financial resources;

 Taking control of your financial processes increases the chances of your business’ success.
-Later this month, Bizmanualz will be releasing the Finance Policies, Procedures & Forms manual, introducing the concept of well-defined and controlled processes to Finance.
+The Finance Policies, Procedures & Forms manual, introduces the concept of well-defined and controlled processes to Finance.
 It can be the first step in understanding your financial processes, and ensuring you receive maximum benefit from your financial resources.

 Treating important company activities like finance from a process point of view is one method to realizing improved performance.
 When it comes to managing processes, finance is not that different than producing products and services.
 Productively using financial resources avoids undesirable results like big receivable/payable balances, low returns or unhealthy debt-equity ratios.
 Improved financial processes can result in effective financial controls and contribute to the company’s success.